 At an early age Sue Alexander learned to attract other children’s interest and approval by telling stories.
-Her passion for storytelling and her understanding of the emotional ups and downs of childhood have led her to write twenty-six books for children to date, notable for their appeal and variety.
+Her passion for storytelling and her understanding of the emotional ups and downs of childhood led her to write twenty-six books for children, notable for their appeal and variety.
 Alexander is also important for her pivotal role in the growth of an extraordinary international organization, the Society of Children’s Book Writers and Illustrators (SCBWI).
-At the cost of her own creative writing time, for more than twenty-five years she devoted countless hours to nurturing the group as it grew from three members to over twelve thousand, because, she says, “I was helped...
+At the cost of her own creative writing time, for more than twenty-five years she devoted countless hours to nurturing the group as it grew from three members to over twelve thousand, because, she said, “I was helped...
 It’s a giving back.”

-Born August 20, 1933 in Tucson, Arizona, daughter of Jack M. and Edith Pollock Ratner, she moved to Los Angeles with her family when she was a year old and to Chicago when she was five.
+Born August 20, 1933, in Tucson, Arizona, daughter of Jack M. and Edith Pollock Ratner, Alexander moved to Los Angeles with her family when she was a year old and to Chicago when she was five.
 Small and uncoordinated for her age, Alexander, influenced by her mother, became a passionate reader.
 Gradually she used the stories she read, and some she made up, to amuse herself and sometimes others.
-She says this stage of her life is reflected in her award-winning chapter book, Lila on the Landing (1987) which “was a painful book to write” but let her make peace with the hurt of feeling different and being left out.
+She said this stage of her life is reflected in her award-winning chapter book, Lila on the Landing (1987), which “was a painful book to write” but let her make peace with the hurt of feeling different and being left out.

 Alexander had continued to write but it was not until the death of her mother in 1967 that she seriously focused on polishing her craft, determined to “do something with my life that would have pleased my mother...”
 Her first stories were published in children’s magazines and she reviewed children’s books regularly for the Los Angeles Times.
 Though Alexander had not yet published a book herself, it was at this time she became a charter member and active board member of the newly formed SCBW (later SCBWI), an involvement that over the years was to help educate and encourage hundreds of aspiring writers like herself.

-Alexander’s most recent work, Behold the Trees (2001), is very different, a religious and political history of Israel presented succinctly by explaining why and how the face of this piece of earth was changed again and again through the centuries.
+Alexander’s last work, Behold the Trees (2001), was very different, a religious and political history of Israel presented succinctly by explaining why and how the face of this piece of earth was changed again and again through the centuries.
 Alexander’s poetic prose pays tribute to the Jewish National Fund and to how the Jewish people made a barren land bloom again.

 In addition to her writing and her massive involvement with SCBWI, Alexander taught picture-book writing at UCLA.
 In gratitude for her nurturing the talents of others, Southern California SCBWI established the “Sue Alexander Service and Encouragement Award,” while the international SCBWI now has an annual “Sue Alexander Most Promising New Work Award”, promoting the publication of new works by their members.